-More than 1.3 million students in years three, five, seven and nine at schools in South Australia would have sat today’s NAPLAN tests.
+More than 1.3 million students in years three, five, seven and nine at schools across Australia sat today’s NAPLAN tests.

-SA Education Minister Blair Boyer said he understood it was a national issue, affecting students in other states as well as here in SA schools.
+SA Education Minister Blair Boyer said he understood the outage was a national issue, affecting students in other states as well as here in SA schools.

 “I have two daughters who are supposed to be in NAPLAN for the first time today as well, and they were very, very nervous and a lot of kids and parents will feel exactly the same way,” he said.